Wildlife data cams will even track individual trophy deer

 The camera has taken off like a rocket ship with commercial operations, like the big ranches that have clients paying thousands of dollars for hunts, where they need as much data as possible to ensure their clients are successful.
 And, Darryl said, it is especially useful for hunters who are working and have limited time off to hunt.
 It can help them determine the very best times to go and be successful.
 And they can make the best use of their time.

 The company is family owned and operated by Monk and his brother, Harold, who serves as the CEO.
 The system is the brainchild of Harold’s son-in-law, Jason Ray.
-They live in the Central/Pride area.

 They have been developing the system for more than a dozen years and have actually had them on the market for four years now.
 They sell through major retailers across the country and on their website.